It’s like the golden rule, only for desks

 “Use company storage to check your jackets, gym bags, and more”

-If your office is moving to a hot desking environment, employees need areas for storage since they won’t be able to stash stuff at a permanent desk.
+If your office is moving to a hot desking environment, employees need storage areas since they won’t be able to stash personal items at a permanent desk.
 Maybe that comes in the form of lockers, cabinets, or branded rolly backpacks.

 Going back to The Golden Rule: treat others as you want to be treated.
 The old adage taught in kindergarten after Suzy pushed Joey on the playground still applies today in the office, sans the playground.
-Unless your office is the type with a slide.
+Unless, of course, your office is the type with a slide.

-Encourage employees to respect those around them.
-Whether it’s a team or a group of people someone’s never sat near before, it’s important to get an idea for how they work.
-If people are surrounded by others who prefer a quiet environment, they respect that by taking phone calls in alternative spaces and keeping music at a decent volume.
+Encourage employees to always consider and respect those around them.
+If employees are going to move around the office when reserving desks, it’s important to be in-tune with the changing environment around them.
+If in booking a desk, an employee is surrounded by others who prefer a quiet environment, they should respect that by taking phone calls in alternative spaces and keeping music at a lower volume, for example.

 “Leave your desk a little better than when you found it”